The Simplicity of Physical Laws: Theoretical Benefits

 \subsection{Dynamics}

-We have good reasons to allow fundamental laws of boundary conditions.
-However, many boundary conditions are not suitable candidates for fundamental lawhood.
-Epistemic guides such as simplicity allow us to be selective in postulating boundary condition laws, and to give more weight to proposals that include dynamical laws.
+We have strong reasons to accept fundamental laws of boundary conditions.
+However, not all boundary conditions are suitable candidates for fundamental lawhood.
+Epistemic guides, such as simplicity, allow us to be selective in postulating boundary condition laws and to sometimes give greater weight to those that incorporate dynamical laws.

-To start, let us review some reasons to posit fundamental laws of boundary conditions.
-First, cosmologists have suggested that fundamental physical laws should include a law about the initial condition of the universe.
-This is implicit in Hartle and Hawking's papers about the No-Boundary Wave Function, a theory according to which (roughly speaking) ``the boundary conditions of the universe are that it has no boundary'' \cite[p.2975]{hartle1983wave}. \cite{hartle1996scientific} summarizes his view as follows: \begin{quotation} ``A present view, therefore, is that the most general laws of physics involve two elements: \begin{itemize} \item The law of dynamics prescribing the evolution of matter and fields and consisting of a unified theory of the strong, electromagnetic, weak and gravitational forces. \item A law specifying the initial boundary condition of the universe. \end{itemize} There are no predictions of any kind which do not depend on these two laws, even if only very weakly, or even when expressed through phenomenological approximations to these laws (like classical physics) appropriate in particular and limited circumstances with forms that may be only distantly related to those of the basic theory.'' \end{quotation}
+To begin, consider some motivations for positing fundamental laws of boundary conditions.
+Cosmologists have proposed that fundamental physical laws should include a law specifying the universe’s initial condition.
+This idea is implicit in Hartle and Hawking’s work on the No-Boundary Wave Function, where they postulate a universe (described by a universal wave function) that smoothly contracts to a single point in the past \citep{hartle1983wave}.
+Moreover, \cite{hartle1996scientific} suggests that the most general laws of physics consist of two elements: a dynamical law governing fundamental interactions and a law specifying the initial boundary condition of the universe—both of which are essential for cosmology.

-Second, probabilistic boundary conditions are indispensable to the predictive power of certain physical theories \citep{ismael2009probability}.
-If they play the role of underwriting objective probabilities in physics, then probabilistic boundary conditions can earn the status of fundamental lawhood.
-The Past Hypothesis and Statistical Postulate of the Mentaculus theory \citep{albert2000time, LoewerCatSLaw} are in this category.
-We can also consider another case that is independent of the Past Hypothesis, namely the quantum equilibrium distribution in Bohmian mechanics.
-It says that the initial particle configuration is distributed according to $\rho(q,t_0) = |\Psi(q,t_0)|^2$.
-This distribution postulate is made plausible but not entailed by the Bohmian dynamics.
-This probabilistic boundary condition arguably plays the role of a physical law in Bohmian mechanics (\cite{barrett1995distribution, loewer2004david}, \cite{callender2007emergence}).
+A second motivation comes from the indispensable role of probabilistic boundary conditions in the predictive success of certain physical theories \citep{ismael2009probability}.
+If these conditions underpin objective probabilities in physics, they can rightfully earn the status of fundamental laws.
+Examples include the Past Hypothesis and the Statistical Postulate of the Mentaculus theory \citep{albert2000time, LoewerCatSLaw}.
+Another independent case arises in Bohmian mechanics, where the quantum equilibrium distribution asserts that the initial particle configuration is distributed according to $\rho(q,t_0) = |\Psi(q,t_0)|^2$.
+While this postulate is made plausible by Bohmian dynamics, it is not strictly entailed by it.
+Nevertheless, it arguably functions as a physical law within Bohmian mechanics \citep{barrett1995distribution, loewer2004david, callender2007emergence}.